-Accommodating Americans from Arab and Muslim origins was an important item on the agenda of Biden-Harris electoral campaign.
+Accommodating Americans of Arab and Muslim origins was an important item on the agenda of the Biden-Harris electoral campaign.
 Unlike his predecessor, Donald Trump, Joe Biden showed greater interest in celebrating the Arab-Muslim culture as an integral part of the American culture.
-In 2020, Biden-Harris campaign proposed “a plan for partnership” between Joe Biden, as president and the Arab-American community.
+In 2020, the Biden-Harris campaign proposed “a plan for partnership” between Joe Biden, as president, and the Arab-American community.
 In the proposal, Biden pledged to fight against anti-Arab bigotry and “embrace the partnership of Arab Americans in his campaign and to include Arab Americans across his administration.”
 The campaign, also, promised to review the resolutions made by the Trump Administration, that hurt the interests of Arabs, either those flying to the US or those living in the US; including the review of Homeland Security’s “watchlist” and “no-fly list” processes.

-Despite the very limited number of Arabs and Muslims as voters, this smart approach by Biden-Harris electoral campaign towards the Arab and Muslim community played a tangible role in Biden’s victory in the presidential elections, last November.
-On one hand, it highlighted the great contrast between Biden policy of tolerance against Trump’s policy of discrimination.
+Despite the very limited number of Arabs and Muslims as voters, this smart approach by the Biden-Harris electoral campaign towards the Arab and Muslim community played a tangible role in Biden’s victory in the presidential elections, last November.
+On one hand, it highlighted the great contrast between Biden's policy of tolerance against Trump’s policy of discrimination.
 That attracted a lot of voters from different ethnic origins, not only Arabs, who felt suppressed under the Trump Administration.
-On the other hand, the actual voter weight of the Arab-Americans and Muslim-Americans exceeds their percentage of 1.1% of the total American population.
-Their actual impact is multiplied by the number of the American youth groups they are active members of, and the vast ethnic communities they are involved in.
+On the other hand, the actual voter weight of Arab-Americans and Muslim-Americans exceeds their percentage of 1.1% of the total American population.
+Their actual impact is multiplied by the number of American youth groups they are active members of and the vast ethnic communities they are involved in.

-In the Middle East, the hopes are rising high that this decision by the US State Department to celebrate Arab culture, may contribute in melting the currently growing blocks of ice between MENA leaders and the Biden Administration.
+In the Middle East, the hopes are rising high that this decision by the US State Department to celebrate Arab culture may contribute to melting the currently growing blocks of ice between MENA leaders and the Biden Administration.
 Ironically, the Trump Administration which shamefully discriminated against Arabs and Muslims inside the United States, was the most successful US Administration in containing and accommodating the ruling regimes of the Middle East.
-Meanwhile, the Biden Administration which is exerting a huge effort to ease and please the Arab and Muslim community in the US, are adopting an almost hostile stance towards Arab and non-Arab regimes of the MENA region.
+Meanwhile, the Biden Administration which is exerting a huge effort to ease and please the Arab and Muslim community in the US, is adopting an almost hostile stance towards Arab and non-Arab regimes of the MENA region.

 Also, read on The Levant